Professional Background &

 Clinical Training Course 2026 (view certificate) - ESA Seminar

-The Annual Endocrine Society of Australia Seminar 2026 (view certificate)
+The Annual Endocrine Society of Australia Seminar 2026 (view certificate) - 28th Madrid World Congress ISMST

-Scientific commitment
+Scientific engagement

 - Poster presentation